Arabat Spit: Geography and geology

 The Arabat Arrow is 112 km long, and from 0.270 to 8 km wide.
 Its surface area is 395 km2 and thus the average width is 3.5 km.
 The spit is low and straight on the Azov Sea side, whereas its Sivash side is more convoluted.
 It contains two areas which are 7–8 km wide and have brown-clay hills.
 They are located 7.5 km and 32 km from the Henichesk Strait.

 The top layers of other parts of the spit are formed by sand and shells washed by the flows of the Azov Sea.
 Its vegetation mostly consists of various weed grasses, thorn, festuce grasses, spear grass, crambe, salsola, salicornia, Carex colchica, tamarisk, rose hip, liquorice, etc.

 Offshore water is shallow with the depth reaching 2 m only some 100–200 m from the shore.
 Its temperature is around 0 C in winter (near freezing), 10–15 C in spring and autumn, and 25–30 C in summer; air temperature is almost the same.

 The spit is very young and was created by sedimentation processes around 1100–1200 AD.

-The Arabatsky Reserve is located in the southern part of the spit and the adjacent area of Crimea, together with the adjacent aquatory.
+The Arabat Reserve is located in the southern part of the spit and the adjacent area of Crimea, together with the adjacent aquatory.

 History

 The Arabat Arrow was wild until 1835 when a road and five stations at 25–30 km intervals were built along it for postal delivery.
 Later in the 19th century, 25 rural and 3 military settlements and one village named Arabat appeared on the spit.
 The rural population amounted to some 235 people whose occupation was mostly fishing, farming, and salt production.
 The latter activity is traditional for the region due to the vast areas of shallow and very saline water in the Sivash lagoons.
 Salt production in the 19th century was about 24,000 tonnes/year on the Arabat Arrow alone.

 During the deportation of Crimean Tatars on May 18, 1944, most of the Tatars were forcibly transported from Crimea to Central Asia in freight wagons.
 The Soviet authorities tried to drown the Crimean Tatars from the Arabat spit in the sea on a barge, and those who tried to swim ashore were shot.

 Nowadays, the spit is a health resort and its Azov Sea side is used as a beach.

-While the spit is geophysically part of the Crimean Peninsula, politically its northern half belongs to Kherson Oblast, Ukraine, while its southern portion is located within the boundaries of the Autonomous Republic of Crimea, a territory internationally recognized as part of Ukraine, which came under Russian military occupation in 2014.
-Since then, the Russian Federation administers the peninsula as the Republic of Crimea.
-The entirety of the spit was occupied during the annexation, although Russia withdrew its forces from the northern Kherson side in December 2014.
+While the spit is geophysically part of the Crimean Peninsula, politically its northern half belongs to Kherson Oblast, Ukraine, while its southern portion is located within the boundaries of the Autonomous Republic of Crimea, a territory internationally recognized as part of Ukraine.
+Since 2014, Russia has administered the peninsula as part of the Republic of Crimea.
+The entirety of the spit was occupied during Russia's annexation, although Russia withdrew its forces from the northern Kherson side in December 2014.
 The entire spit came under Russian control on 25 February 2022, one day after Russia launched its full-scale invasion of Ukraine.